simonw/til/cloudrun/multiple-gcloud-accounts.md

 # Switching between gcloud accounts

-I have two different GCloud accounts active at the moment.
+I have two different Google Cloud accounts active at the moment.
 Here's how to list them with `gcloud auth list`:

 ```
 % gcloud auth list